SubjunctiveQuaver/subjunctivequaver.github.io/_tabs/about.md

 *Free constructions.*

 My sandbox for abstract mathematical thinking -- playful, structural, unconstrained by application or interpretation.
 This is where ideas are generated, reframed and stress-tested.
+Some other non-theological explorations may also appear here, especially where they intersect with mathematics.

 ### [Cool Stuff (CS)](/categories/cool-stuff/)

 *Concrete objects.*

-Focused explorations of specific mathematical ideas and phenomena -- across algebra, statistics and other fields of maths -- the things that I find interesting in themselves.
+Focused explorations of specific, established mathematical ideas and phenomena -- across algebra, statistics and other fields of maths -- the things that I find interesting in themselves.

 ### [New Perspectives (NP)](/categories/new-perspectives/)

 *Re‑presentations.*

 Meta‑mathematical pieces that use unexpected areas of mathematics to explain familiar results.
-I use this to highlight fields close to my heart and change the lens to see familiar structures differently, at times leaning into my flavour of absurdity.
+I use this to highlight fields close to my heart and to change the lens to see familiar structures differently -- at times leaning into my flavour of absurdity: *using a sword to cut food*.

 ### Just for Fun (JfF)